anujshah1003/pytorchvis/README.md

 )

  Now if you call
- vis = VisualizeLayers(model,layers='all')
+ vis = VisualizeLayers(model,layers='conv')

- The layer names that are going to be saved along with their respective output are
+ The layer names that are registered as below and depending on the layers argument in VisualizeLayers(layers='all' or layers='conv' or layers='activation'), the respective intermediate layers output will be saved in interm_output = vis.get_interm_output()

  features_container_Sequential
          features.0_conv_Conv2d